Categories: balanced, lazy, people, performance, peter taylor, pmis, pmo, process, project, project management, project manager, promotion, tools

 Well don’t panic, you are certainly not alone, but you should accept that you are part the ‘VUCA’ world today!

-And so, the question has to be ‘How can we understand what can’t, apparently, been viewed?’.
+And so, the question has to be ‘How can we prepare ourselves to accept uncertainty and to move this towards certainty?’.

 Join myself and Neil Derbyshire from Clarizen on the morning of 5th December where we will address the 4 main challenges of VUCA (volatility, uncertainty, complexity and ambiguity) and how working in a business agile mind-set can bring the rewards of stability, certainty, simplicity and clarity to your day-to-day work.

 Join this free webinar to learn first-hand how: